neos-sdi/adfsmfa/README.md

 * Enable self-registration
 * Enable self-registration with QR code (using component from  George Mamaladze and his team <https://qrcodenet.codeplex.com> Great Work !)
 * Enable custom change password.
-* Can work with ADDS multi-forests with trust relationships when using ADDS Storage mode
+* Can work with ADDS multi-forests with trust relationships
 * Can work with LDAP 3.0 Providers (ADFS2016/2019) when using SQL Storage mode
 * Full sample for Azure MFA (additional configuration tasks and costs implied)
 * Developers can easily extend this component for other verification modes (Azure MFA, RSA,…) with the IExternalProvider, IExternalOTPProvider (deprecated), ISecretKeyManager interfaces